onepub-dev/dcli/README.md

 ## Writing your first script

-In the Installing section we used the `dshell create` command to create a simple DShell script, but to show there isn't any magic lets create one from scratch.
+In the Installing section we used the `dshell create` command to create a simple DShell script, but you can create a script with any editor.

 Let's start with the classic hello_world.dart